s-wray/tag-lex/README.md

 Surprisal lists are formatted into comma-separated columns as follows (with '...' representing repeated string and surprisal pairs throughout the word):

-> word, grapheme string , surprisal , ... grapheme string , surprisal /newline
+> word , grapheme string , surprisal , ... grapheme string , surprisal /newline

 Stem:whole word transition probability (TP) is formatted as follows: